-The preceding requirement may be naturally formalized as constraints on the partial derivatives of the combination function.
+Given that we are willing to suppose that the combination function is twice differentiable, the preceding requirement may be naturally formalized as constraints on the partial derivatives of the combination function.
 Let c(x, y) be the combination function as a function of variables x and y.
-Then the impact that the evidential score $e_1$ makes on H's total evidential score is plausibly the value of the partial derivative of c(x,y) with respect to x, when evaluated at $x=e_1$ .
-If $\frac{\partial c(x,y)}{\partial x}c(x=e_1,y)$ is a large number, then that means setting x to $e_1$ makes a large difference to H's overall evidential score; if it is 0, then $e_1$ makes no difference.
+Then the impact that the evidential score e_1 makes on H's total evidential score is plausibly the value of the partial derivative of c(x, y) with respect to x, when evaluated at $x = e_1$.
+If $\frac{\partial c(x,y)}{\partial x}c(x = e_1, y)$ is a large number, then that means setting x to e_1 makes a large difference to H's overall evidential score; if it is 0, then e_1 makes no difference.

-The requirement that the impact that $e_1$ makes should not depend on the impact that $e_2$ makes, nor vice versa, for any $e_1$ and $e_2$ , may then be formalized in terms of a constraint on the higher-order partial derivatives of c, namely that for some constant k the following equation be obeyed:
+The requirement that the impact that e_1 makes should not depend on the impact that e_2 makes, nor vice versa, for any e_1 and e_2 , may then be formalized in terms of a constraint on the higher-order partial derivatives of c, namely that for some constant k the following equation be obeyed: